 It’s also a good idea to have a raincoat or umbrella since sporadic rainfall is a possibility here.
 If you don’t have those, though, you can also find them here.

 And as always – travel insurance is a traveler’s best friend.
 Don’t go without it.
 We highly recommend World Nomads.
-They cover travelers from over 150 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.
+You can buy and claim online, even after you’ve left home.
+They cover travelers from over 140 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.
 Click here for rates!

 Thanks for visiting our site Voyager – indonesiad.com and taking the time to read our post!